Read time: 1 minute 30 seconds

 Steps to take

-- Start with the World Wide Web Consortium's (W3C) video captions perspective page, it provides a great guide to best practice layout for embedded video, captions and an HTML transcript.
-W3C use Able Player for their embedded videos, YouTube is also a good option.
+1. Start with the World Wide Web Consortium's (W3C) video captions perspective page.
+This is a great guide to best practice layout for embedded video, captions and transcripts.
+W3C use Able Player for their embedded videos, YouTube and Vimeo are also good options.
 Speak with your developer if you need help.

-- Make sure video captions synchronise to appear around the same time that they would be heard in the audio.
-Accurate captions must be provided so don’t rely 100% on auto-captioning or auto-transcript options.
+3. Make sure video captions synchronise to appear around the same time that they would be heard in the audio.
+Accurate captions must be provided, so don’t rely 100% on auto-captioning or auto-transcript options.
 A good starting point is a production script or transcription services.